yiisoft/validator/docs/guide/built-in-rules.md

 ## Missing rules

 Can't find a rule?
 Feel free to submit an issue / PR, so it can be included in the package after review.
-Another option, if it's less generic, is to search for [an extension] first and [create a custom rule] if nothing was found.
+Another option, if it's less generic, is to search for [an extension] first and [create a custom rule] if nothing is found.

 [an extension]: extensions.md
 [create a custom rule]: creating-custom-rules.md